urosevic/youtube-channel/readme.txt

 * `mute` (bool) Set this option to 1 or true to mute videos set to autoplay on load
 * `norel` (bool) Set this option to 1 or true to hide related videos after finished playbak
 * `nobrand` (bool) Set this option to 1 or true to hide YouTube logo from playback control bar
-* *NEW* `nolightbox` (bool) Set this option to 1 or true to prevent YTC block with thumbnail to open in lightbox.
+* `nolightbox` (bool) Set this option to 1 or true to prevent YTC block with thumbnail to open in lightbox.
 If you have other plugin that trigger youtube links for lightbox, that one will steal links from this YTC block.
-* *NEW* `target` (string) If you enable nolightbox for specific YTC block, you can force opening of thumbnail links in new tab/window if you set this shortcode option to `_blank` like `target="_blank"`.
+* `target` (string) If you enable nolightbox for specific YTC block, you can force opening of thumbnail links in new tab/window if you set this shortcode option to `_blank` like `target="_blank"`.

 **Content Layout**